 Let us briefly recall the procedure of gauging $G$ on the lattice.
-The first step is to enlarge the Hilbert space by adding the $G$ gauge fields on the $p$-cube.
-The next step is to impose the Gauss law constraints on the Hilbert space
+The first step is to enlarge the Hilbert space by adding $G$ gauge fields on the $p$-cubes.
+The next step is to impose the Gauss law constraints on the Hilbert space,

 with